Modelling A (Quake III) Map In Blender

 The information below is relative to Blender 3D but the general principles apply to all 3D modelling applications.

-Further Reading: for more detailed explaination on making maps or levels using Blender or other 3D Application read "Making a Simple Level".
+Further Reading: for more detailed explanation on making maps or levels using Blender or other 3D Application read "Making a Simple Level".
 Note also that the below discusses modelling the level, i.e. exporting a series of ASE (or other format) static meshes, rather than constructing the map from mesh primitives (see aforementioned link).

 A good place to start.
 The image below shows a screen shot from a current sample map, kat1024 – ‘little rock’, that uses the principles discussed in this walk through.
 It’s an example of the kind of thing that can be done with a little bit of thought and is something that works particularly well with ‘organic’ shapes and themes; rocks, terrain’s etc. although the actual method of using models to create maps is applicable to just about any type of subject matter or theme you can think of.